randy3k/UnicodeCompletion/README.md

-### Important

-I just discovered [UnicodeMath](https://github.com/mvoidex/UnicodeMath) which is much better, there is no reason to maintain and support this anymore.

-### Julia UTF-8
+### Julia-Unicode

 This is a simple package to insert Unicode characters to Julia as in Julia REPL.
-The list of unicodes is copied from [Julia Completion](https://github.com/jakeconnor/JuliaCompletions).
-For some reasons, Julia Completions doesn't quite work for me, so I created this package.
+The list of unicodes is copied from [Julia](http://docs.julialang.org/en/release-0.4/manual/unicode-input/).
+For some reasons, [Julia Completions](https://github.com/jakeconnor/JuliaCompletions) doesn't quite work for me and [UnicodeMath](https://github.com/mvoidex/UnicodeMath) keymaping is different from Julia (e.g., `\epsilon` and `\varepsilon`), so I created this package.

 #### Usage: